St. Paul's Hospital, Ethiopia

-The St. Paul Millennium Medical College's Hospital in Addis Ababa is the largest hospital in Ethiopia.
+The St. Paul's Hospital in Addis Ababa is the largest hospital in Ethiopia.

 History

 The hospital was built by Emperor Haile Selassie I in 1969 with the help of the Evangelical Church in Germany.
 It aimed to serve the poor.

 A medical college was formed in 2007.

 Capacity

-The hospital has 350 beds sees an annual average of 300,000.
-It has a catchment population of more than 5 million.
+The hospital has 550 beds sees an annual average of 300,000.
+It has a catchment population of more than 6 million.